Syracuse hosts Stony Brook to open season - WTOP News

 BOTTOM LINE: Syracuse hosts Stony Brook in the season opener.

-Syracuse finished 12-18 overall last season while going 8-8 at home.
-The Orange averaged 70.5 points per game last season, 11.5 on free throws and 16.5 from deep.
+Syracuse went 8-8 at home a season ago while going 12-18 overall.
+The Orange averaged 70.5 points per game while shooting 41.8% from the field and 33.2% from 3-point range last season.

-Stony Brook went 12-18 overall with a 2-12 record on the road a season ago.
-The Seawolves shot 38.3% from the field and 26.3% from 3-point range last season.
+Stony Brook went 12-18 overall a season ago while going 2-12 on the road.
+The Seawolves averaged 58.9 points per game while shooting 38.3% from the field and 26.3% from 3-point distance last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.